Blockstream/Jade/docs/index.rst

 * 'trusted_commitments' must be passed in for each blinded output.
 Where an output is not blinded (eg. fee output) null may be passed.
 * 'trusted_commitments' entries passed in here can be obtained using the get_commitments_request_, with the relevant 'blinding_key' added (which would originally be obtained from get_blinding_key_request_).
 * NOTE: as of Jade fw v0.1.34, external blinding is supported, in which case the 'trusted_commitments' can be constructed by the host application.
 Note the 'asset_id' byte-order is that consistent with the registry data, but the 'abf' and 'vbf' fields need to be in the byte-order in which they would be used in the blinding (which may be reversed).
+* 'additional_info' is only required for advanced transaction types such as asset swaps, and can be omitted for vanilla 'send payment' type transactions.
+If included, it contains the net movements of assets into and out of the wallet (ie. sum of inputs minus change outputs, and sum of non-change outputs per asset)

 .. _sign_liquid_tx_legacy_reply: